cscrivner/coltanscrivner.com/content/home/slider.md

 [[item]]
-  title = "What is Morbid Curiosity?" content = "Newest Post for my Psychology Today Blog" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "What is Morbid Curiosity?" content = "My newest Post for Psychology Today" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).